apl-cornell/SCIF/docs/LanguageBasics/information-flow-control.md

 ## Principals

 A principal is an entity that represents some power to change certain aspects of the program.
-In SCIF, a principal can either be an *address*, representing an on-chain account, or a unique identifier that are defined by the programmer and only carries meaning within the scope of the current contract.
+In SCIF, a principal can either be an *address*, representing an on-chain account, or a unique identifier that are defined by the programmer and only carries meaning within the scope of the current contract, such as `{this}`, `{sender}`, `{any}`.

 ## Trust relationships